ethereum-optimism/optimism/specs/glossary.md

 The *deposited transaction type* is an [EIP-2718] [transaction type][transaction-type], which specifies the input fields and correct handling of a [deposited transaction][deposited].

+See the [corresponding section][spec-deposit-tx-type] of the deposits spec for more information.

+[spec-deposit-tx-type]: deposits.md#the-deposited-transaction-type

 ## Deposit Contract